sozbtn/wave-terrain-synthesis/README.md

 Parametric control parameters include: X/Y terrain iterations, scaling, oscillators, orbit size, wrap/fold boundary behaviour, chaotic range/sensitivity, terrain modulation speed and direction.

-This work is stems of the original paper for WTS: [audio synthesis by functions of two variables](http://www.aes.org/e-lib/browse.cfm?elib=3815)
+This work stems from the original paper for WTS: [audio synthesis by functions of two variables](http://www.aes.org/e-lib/browse.cfm?elib=3815)

 The RISE package by Cycling74 is required to run the instrument.